Ahmedmedhat187/AssociateAndroidDeveloperPracticeProject/README.md

 Skill IQ Leaders - /api/skilliq
 <br /><br />

 The submission will be done through the App.
-The project should pushed to GitHub and include screenshots of the App in the Repo.
+The projectin the GitHub and include screenshots of the App in the Repo.

-To submit your project <br />
+To submit project <br />
 Make a NETWORK POST request to this Google Form using any network library.
 [Retrofit is recommended.] <br />
 Base url - https://docs.google.com/forms/d/e/  <br />
 Form ID-1FAIpQLSf9d1TcNU6zc6KR8bSEM41Z1g1zl35cwZr2xyjIhaMAz8WChQ/formResponse <br />